ChaiTheng/Getting-and-Cleaning-Data/CodeBook.md

 3	Read X_test.txt and y_test.txt file from ./UCI HAR Dataset/test and store to variable  X_test and y_test respectively.

-4	Join X_train  to X_test to generate data frame call joinData.
-Join y_train and y_test to generate data frame call joinLabel.
-Join subject_train to subject_test to generate data frame call joinSubject.
+4	Join X_train  to X_test to generate joinData  data frame.
+Join y_train and y_test to generate join Label data frame.
+Join subject_train to subject_test to generate joinSubject data frame.

+joinData  generate 10299x561 data frame joinSubject generate 10299x1 data frame join Label generate 10299x1 data frame

 5	Read features.txt file from the "/data" folder and store to variable features.
 We  want the measurements on the mean and standard deviation.